amittallapragada/amittallapragada.github.io/_posts/2020-12-22-server-side-events.md

 while True:
     logger.info(f"log message num: {i}")
     i += 1
-    time.sleep(0.3)
+    time.sleep(0.5)
 {% endhighlight %}

 Ok now we have a program that generates our logs.
-Now lets stream these logs with SSE.
-To do this we will be building a quick web-server using FastAPI.
-There are some python libraries you need installed for this code snippet to work so I highly recommend you follow my setup instructions on the [github](https://github.com/amittallapragada/SSELoggerDemo) readme before you proceed.
+Now let's stream these logs with SSE.
+To do this we will be building a quick webserver using FastAPI.
+There are some python libraries you need installed for this code snippet to work so I highly recommend you follow my setup instructions on the [Github](https://github.com/amittallapragada/SSELoggerDemo) readme before you proceed.
 We will write all our server logic in a file called server.py.

-The web server code can be broken up into three parts: imports and server setup, our SSE generator, and our server endpoint.
-Lets go through each part
+The webserver code can be broken up into three parts: imports and server setup, our SSE generator, and our server endpoint.
+Let's go through each part:

 #### Imports and Server Setup
+#### **`server.py`**
 {% highlight python %}
 from fastapi import FastAPI, Request from sse_starlette.sse import EventSourceResponse